dusta/Dframe-docs/docs/database/queryBuilder.rst

 prepareParms($parms = array())
 ^^^^^^^^^^^^^^
-Binds the parameter to the query
+Binds the parameter to the query.

 .. code-block:: php